How to spend a few days in Ikara-Flinders Ranges National Park

 Unfortunately all good things must come to an end, so unless you have a few extra days to spend here it’s time to pack up camp and head home.

-If your heading south towards Adelaide, make sure you take some time to visit the Adnyamathanha rock paintings at Arkaroo Rock.
+If you're heading south towards Adelaide, make sure you take some time to visit the Adnyamathanha rock paintings at Arkaroo Rock.
 The ochre and charcoal images tell the Dreaming story of the creation of Ikara (Wilpena Pound).

 It’s best to see them in the morning light when the sun is shining on them.
 The 3 km Arkaroo Rock Hike loop trail will take about 2 hours to complete and is rated as a moderate hike.
 There are some steep sections and loose surfaces, but you’ll find it rewarding.